Anxiety Disorders Clinical Presentation

 History

 To rule out anxiety disorders secondary to general medical or substance abuse conditions, a detailed history and review of symptoms is essential.
-Review use of caffeine-containing beverages (coffee, tea, colas, Mountain Dew), over-the-counter medications (aspirin with caffeine, sympathomimetics), herbal “medications,” or street drugs.
+Review use of caffeine-containing beverages (coffee, tea, colas), over-the-counter medications (aspirin with caffeine, sympathomimetics), herbal “medications,” or street drugs.
 Ask the patient’s sleep partner about apneic episodes or myoclonic limb jerks.
 Concurrent depressive symptoms are common in all of the anxiety disorders.
 Severe anxiety disorders may produce agitation, suicidal ideation, and increased risk of completed suicide.
 Always ask about suicidal ideation or suicidal intent.
 (See Mental Status Examination)

 Panic disorder